Here’s a few simple steps on how to start and run a business from home

-Your mortgage provider or landlord.
-Running a business from your home may be against the terms of your mortgage or tenancy so this is the very first thing you need to check.
+- Your mortgage provider or landlord.
+Starting or running a small business from home may be against the terms of your mortgage or tenancy so this should be one of the very first things to check.

 - Your home insurance company.
 Check your home contents insurance to see if it covers business equipment in a home office, if not you’ll need to get separate business insurance.
 Get quotes and compare prices for home office insurance here.

-- Your local council but only if you're going to get lots of customers or deliveries to your home, or you're going to make lots of noise or smells(!)
+- Your local council especially if you’re going to get lots of customers or deliveries to your home, or you’re going to make lots of noise, or smells(!)

-Tax Allowances if you're running a business from home
+Tax Allowances if you’re running a home based business

-If you run your business from home you can claim for a proportion of your council tax, heating, lighting etc. as business expenses when you complete your tax return.
-Ask for our simple 'use of home as office' tax calculator
+If you’re running a business from home you can claim for a proportion of your council tax, heating, lighting etc. as business expenses when you complete your tax return.

 Think carefully about dedicating one or more rooms solely to your business.
 If you do you may have to pay business rates rather than domestic rates on those rooms, and if you sell your house and it’s gone up in value you may have to pay capital gains tax on the proportion that’s dedicated to your business.

 - You don’t spend time or money travelling to the office